 pyseriallibrary (to access serial port):

-Now open an interactive python shell (just type python) and run this code (line by line):
+Now open an interactive python2 shell (just type python2, will not work with python3) and run this code (line by line):

 If the robot started a clean cycle after the 4th instruction and stopped after the 5th, congratulations!
 If one of these last two steps did not work, something may be wrong with your

 hardware (probably on the prototyping board).
 Have a look at the connections and retry.

 First of all, to interact with the robot and the camera attached to Roomberry I have used a couple of third party libraries.
 You will need to install them before proceeding: